slemire/slemire.github.io/_posts/2020-03-07-htb-writeup-bankrobber.md

 ![](/assets/images/htb-writeup-bankrobber/bankrobber_logo.png)

-Bankrobber is a web app box with simple a XSS and SQL injection that you have to exploit in order to get the source code of the application and discover a command injection vulnerability in a the backdoor checker page that's only reachable locally.
-By using the XSS again to make a local request to that page, we can get land a shell on the box.
-The priv esc
+Bankrobber is a web app box with a simple XSS and SQL injection that we have to exploit in order to get the source code of the application and discover a command injection vulnerability in the backdoor checker page that's only reachable from localhost.
+By using the XSS to make a local request to that page, we can get land a shell on the box.
+To get root, we exploit a buffer in an application to override the name of the binary launched by the program.

 ## Summary